 Leetcode is a well-known platform that you can use to practice your coding skill by solving problems.
 Leetcode supports moreover 18 different languages and here most of the contents are free.
 You can upgrade to premium to enhance your usability, unlock premium questions and also many more things too.

 So, these are some popular platforms to practice your coding skills.
-If you think I missed any platform to mention please let me know that.
+If you think I missed any platform to mention please let me know.
 I’ll add that to the list.

 So, that’s it.
 Hope you get a proper idea about the resources for learning and practising coding.